ankushgit/Kairos/Readme.txt

 ABOUT
-This project code named Kairos [http://en.wikipedia.org/wiki/Kairos] is a single page application that acts as a repository for all opportunities, engagements & projects
+This project code named Kairos [http://en.wikipedia.org/wiki/Kairos] is a single page application that acts as a repository for all opportunities

 TECHNOLOGIES
 ------------------------------------------------------------------------